 It is difficult to acknowledge that abuse or harm could take place within your organisation but any group working with children is vulnerable.
 It is the responsibility of all of us to put the welfare of children and young people first, and to recognise behaviours that can put children at risk.
 Under the terms of the Children Act 2004, anyone up to the age of 18 is considered to be a child/young person.

-- Procedures for staff (paid and unpaid) and others to report concerns they may have about the children and young people they meet that are in line with their Local Safeguarding Children Board’s procedures
+- Procedures for staff (paid and unpaid) and others to report concerns they may have about the children and young people they meet or work with, that are in line with their Local Safeguarding Children Partnership’s procedures

 - Appropriate codes of practice for staff (paid and unpaid), particularly those working directly with children and young people

-- Training and Supervision of staff (both paid and unpaid).
+- Training and appropriate supervision of staff (both paid and unpaid).

-For information on the local children safeguarding boards please look at the following –
+For information on the local Safeguarding Children Partnerships please visit the following –